Moments Economy Architecture Specification

 A genealogy is the complete structural history of an actor or programme.
 It consists of:

-- The trajectory of Moments (Router states) produced by those logs.
+- The trajectory of Moments, meaning the aQPU Kernel states produced by replay.

 Genealogies function as verifiable assets.
 A programme can prove its history of alignment and capacity usage by providing its genealogy for replay.
 New programmes can initialise from the final state of an existing verified genealogy, preserving continuity.